-Jeff Clavier, Sarah Guo, Ali Partovi, and Caryn Marooney to speak at Early Stage SF – TechCrunch
+Jeff Clavier, Sarah Guo, Ali Partovi and Caryn Marooney to speak at Early Stage SF – TechCrunch

 So without any further ado:

-We’re thrilled to announce that Jeff Clavier, Sarah Guo, Caryn Marooney, and Ali Partovi will be joining us at the event.
+We’re thrilled to announce that Jeff Clavier, Sarah Guo, Caryn Marooney and Ali Partovi will be joining us at the event.

-Jeff Clavier is Managing Partner and founder at Uncork Capital, with portfolio companies that include Eventbrite, Sendgrid, Fitbit, Vungle, and Mint.com.
+Jeff Clavier is managing partner and founder at Uncork Capital, with portfolio companies that include Eventbrite, SendGrid, Fitbit, Vungle and Mint.com.
 His current investments include Vidyard, Postmates, Molekule, Shippo and Front.

 Seed Funding Tips and Tricks – Jeff Clavier

 There are now a thousand micro-VCs entrepreneurs can raise capital from, creating confusing market dynamics.
-Learn tips and tricks on fund raising from Uncork Capital’s Managing Partner, Jeff Clavier.
+Learn tips and tricks on fund raising from Uncork Capital’s managing partner, Jeff Clavier.

-Sarah Guo joined Greylock Partners in 2013 and led the firm’s investments in Cleo, Demisto, Sqreen, and Utmost, and sits on the boards of several startups.
-Before Greylock, she was at Goldman Sachs where she invested at the growth level in companies like Dropbox, and advised pre-IPO tech companies and public tech companies alike, including Workday (the former) and Netflix, Zynga and Nvidia (the latter).
+Sarah Guo joined Greylock Partners in 2013 and led the firm’s investments in Cleo, Demisto, Sqreen and Utmost, and sits on the boards of several startups.
+Before Greylock, she was at Goldman Sachs, where she invested at the growth level in companies like Dropbox, and advised pre-IPO tech companies and public tech companies alike, including Workday (the former) and Netflix, Zynga and Nvidia (the latter).

 SaaS Fundraising and Growth – Sarah Guo

-Sarah Guo, Partner at Greylock is an early stage investor in enterprise software, with over half a dozen investments made across cyber security, AI, HR and health.
-She’ll give a rundown on why strong storytelling, a focus on solving a single problem well, and a thesis on defensibility are all essential in a pitch, and why making seed and series A investments often comes down to betting on the founding team.
+Sarah Guo, partner at Greylock, is an early-stage investor in enterprise software, with over half a dozen investments made across cybersecurity, AI, HR and health.
+She’ll give a rundown on why strong storytelling, a focus on solving a single problem well and a thesis on defensibility are all essential in a pitch, and why making seed and Series A investments often comes down to betting on the founding team.

 Ali Partovi runs Neo, a mentorship community and VC fund that brings together tech veterans with diverse startup leaders.
 Partovi has backed the likes of Airbnb, Dropbox, Facebook and Uber, and also founded Code.org.
 Partovi also has experience as an entrepreneur, selling his first startup LinkExchange all the way back in 1998.